Rhythmss/pandoro-webapp/README.md

 > [!WARNING]
 > the service will run using the HTTP protocol as default, it is recommended to implement an SSL or TLS certificate to secure communication on your infrastructure.
+> Take a look [here](https://tecadmin.net/step-by-step-guide-to-creating-self-signed-ssl-certificates/) to get more information.

 ## Roadmap